Hands on: LG ThinQ SL9YG soundbar review

 However, also available are wireless rear speakers – the SPK 8 Wireless Rear Speaker Kit – which LG was showing bolted into the rear corners of a demo room.
 They were ranged very high, and pointed down towards the listening position.

-Even though they’re wireless, though, they’re not clutter-less.
+Even though they’re wireless, though, they're not free of clutter.
 Attaching them to the SL9YG requires installing a receiver box, which was shown alongside the subwoofer.

 For those after sleek minimalism, the SPK 8 Wireless Rear Speaker Kit’s clunky design doesn’t quite hit the note.
 Couldn’t the soundbar or the subwoofer have had a built-in receiver?